- The University of Edinburgh

 Award levels vary depending on your School.
 To get additional information on award amounts candidates should visit their School’s website or contact the School postgraduate office for additional information.

-Candidates for the College Research Award must be seeking to start their first year of full-time or part-time PhD study in the College of Humanities and Social Science within the academic year 2016-2017.
+Candidates for the College Research Award must be seeking to start their first year of full-time or part-time PhD study in the College of Arts, Humanities and Social Sciences within the academic year 2017-2018.
 MSc by Research programmes are not eligible.

 Applicants must be of outstanding academic merit and research potential.

 The closing date for applications is 1st February 2017.